Eman-Github/Document-Schema-Deployment/README.md

 Introduction

-- Document-Schema-Depolyment is a Repository for deploying the document schema to Development, Test , Sandbox and Prod enviroments for non actionable flow schemas and deploying the document schema to Development for actionable flow schemas
+- Document-Schema-Deployment is a Repository for deploying the document schema to Development, Test , Sandbox and Prod environments for non actionable flow schemas and deploying the document schema to Development for actionable flow schemas
 - It keeps updates about the Tradelens schema version, the deployment and fixbug versions
 - The Travis CI build currently supports updating the deployed document schema, so it assumed that a record for the document schema already exists in the csv file with the schema Id [To be changed to support first time document schema deployment ]
-- The release_version, depolyment_version and build_version are the implemented versioning system to track the document schema changes. we started our "release_version" with value 1.
-It won't be changed until business descision is taken. the depolyment_version represents the feature versions and build_version represents the fixbug versions.
+- The release_version, deployment_version and build_version are the implemented versioning system to track the document schema changes. we started our "release_version" with value 1.
+It won't be changed until business decision is taken. the deployment_version represents the feature versions and build_version represents the fixbug versions.
 Ex: HBOL document schema version "1.1.4" ---> we have deployed one feature x ,it had 4 fixbug deployed for this specific feature x in release 1

 Steps to deploy new feature for a document schema :